raphCode/master-thesis-muzero/theory.typ

 Additionally, the !i and !as available to each !pl at each !dp must be defined.
 @gtheo

+When the !g is played, each !pl has to make a choice at their !dps.
+This choice is often referred to as a move or !a.
+A play of a !g consists of the moves made by each !pl, so the !dps are replaced by concrete choices.
+Such a !seq of moves is also called a !h.
+The !h is also defined for any situation in the middle of the !g.
+Since it contains all the moves made so far, it identifies the current !s of the !g.
+@gtheo

 A !g also needs to have a definition of its possible final outcomes.
 These are defined in terms of a numerical payoff, one for each !pl.
 Payoffs for multiple !pls are noted as a tuple, also called a payoff vector in this case.